International Opportunities for Insurance Professionals

 • Describe how various reinsurance programs interact.

-• Explain how to read reinsurance contract wording.
+• Review and understand reinsurance contract wording.

 • Demonstrate an understanding of catastrophe modelling.